Sound Transit: Future projects

-By 2026, Sound Transit plans to open the remaining 11.8 mi and four stations of the 2 Line—the western extension from South Bellevue to Downtown Seattle and the eastern extension into Downtown Redmond.
-The 2 Line will then become an interlined service with the 1 Line to Lynnwood, allowing for frequency to double on the corridor north of Seattle.
-The combined lines will serve an estimated 120,000 to 143,000 daily passengers when fully open.
-The Federal Way Link Extension is scheduled to open in late 2025 and will extend the 1 Line south by 7.8 mi from Angle Lake to Federal Way with two intermediate stations.
-The design–build project was delayed two years by the need to construct an unplanned bridge over weak soil that had been revealed by a landslide during slope stabilization work.
-An infill station in north Seattle at Pinehurst is also scheduled to open in 2026.

 The ST3 program, scheduled to last until 2046, includes 62 mi of new light rail extensions with 37 stations, 8 mi of additional commuter rail tracks, a bus rapid transit system, and improvements to existing facilities.
 The 45 mi bus rapid transit system, named Stride, will have three lines that replace existing Sound Transit Express routes when they launch in 2027 and 2028.
 It will use the first battery electric buses in the Sound Transit fleet, including double-decker buses with wireless charging.
 The timeline for the Link extensions was pushed back in a 2021 realignment of ST3 projects in response to a $6.5 billion shortfall in forecast revenue due to revenue lost during the COVID-19 pandemic.
 Long timelines in selecting and approving route alignments and stations have also led to further delays for major ST3 projects, such as the Ballard and West Seattle extensions in Seattle.
 By 2041, the Link light rail system is planned to span a total of 116 mi with five lines and 83 stations that serve a projected 750,000 daily passengers on weekdays.
 The full network will encompass 252 mi across all modes.